MicrosoftDocs/sdk-api/sdk-api-src/content/ipmib/index.md

 ## -description

-This header is used by mib.
+This header is used by Management Information Base.
 For more information, see:

 - [Management Information Base](../_mib/index.md)